Comtal

 Comtal Corporation was an American electronics company that was one of the first to specialize in digital image processing.
-It was founded in the early 1970s and was acquired by 3M in 1980.
+It was founded in 1973 by John Tahl and Stanley Baker in Arcadia, California and was acquired by 3M in 1980.
 Users of Comtal image processors included NASA, the military, computer-aided designers, X-ray technicians, and engineers in the field of signal processing.